-The Czech Republic is one of Central Europe's strongest e-commerce markets.
-Czech consumers shop heavily online and are among the most active cross-border buyers in the EU.
+The Czech Republic is one of Central Europe's largest e-commerce markets, and Czech shoppers buy cross-border routinely.
 Post-Brexit, UK parcels enter the Czech Republic as third-country imports, subject to Czech customs rules and VAT.
-One important detail: the Czech Republic uses Czech koruna (CZK), not euros — which affects how the €150 threshold is applied in practice.
+One important detail: the Czech Republic uses Czech koruna (CZK), not euros — which matters when checking orders against the €150 IOSS ceiling.

 Czech VAT rate: 21%